 - Highly allergic food items like soy, eggs, milk, peanuts, fish, etc., should be introduced only once you know that the baby tolerates mild food items well.
 It is good to consult a pediatrician before introducing foods that are considered allergic.

-- If your baby has an allergy to another food, then consult a doctor before introducing soy.
-Discuss with the doctor about the quantity of soy that would be safe to introduce.
+- If your baby has an allergy to another food, consult a doctor before introducing soy.
+They will suggest the quantity of soy that would be safe to introduce to your child.
+Also, if your family has a history of allergies, such as food allergies, the risk of your baby developing an allergy increases.
+Thus, consult a healthcare provider for personalized guidance

 Frequently Asked Questions